Canon 1D vs Panasonic FZ330

-The Canon EOS-1D and the Panasonic Lumix DMC-FZ330 (labelled Panasonic FZ300 in some countries) are two digital cameras that were officially introduced, respectively, in September 2001 and July 2015.
+The Canon EOS-1D and the Panasonic Lumix DMC-FZ330 (labelled Panasonic FZ300 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2001 and July 2015.
 The 1D is a DSLR, while the FZ330 is a fixed lens compact.
-The cameras are based on an APS-H (1D) and a 1/2.3-inch sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 12 MP.
+The cameras are based on an APS-H (1D) and a 1/2.3-inch (FZ330) sensor.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ330 is considerably smaller (51 percent) than the Canon 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ330 has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1D gets 500 shots out of its NP-E3 battery, while the FZ330 can take 380 images on a single charge of its DMW-BLC12 power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.